The non-singular Trautman-Kopczy\'nski big-bang model and a torsional spinor description of dark matter: Einstein-Cartan's Theory in Spinor Form

-A glance at Eqs. (\ref{e31}) and (\ref{e32}) tells us that, as far as the physical inner structure of Einstein-Cartan's theory is concerned, a $\xi $ -curvature spinor must be taken as the only source for spacetime torsion and densities of intrinsic angular momentum of matter.
-We will elaborate further upon this point in the concluding Section.
+A glance at Eqs. (\ref{e9Lin}), (\ref{add21}) and (\ref{e31}) tells us that, as far as the physical inner structure of Einstein-Cartan's theory is concerned, a $\xi $-curvature spinor must be taken as the only source for spacetime torsion and densities of intrinsic angular momentum of matter. \footnote{ This statement remains valid even when the pattern (\ref{add3}) is brought forth along with Eq. (\ref{e32}).} We will elaborate a little further upon this point in the concluding Section.